Shaolin (humorist): Accident

 On 19 January 2011, Shaolin was seriously injured in a traffic accident when his car collided with a truck in Campina Grande on the highway BR-230.

-Until May he remained in a coma in intensive care, and then left hospital to go home although he had not recovered from his injuries.
+Until May, he remained in a coma in intensive care, and then left the hospital to go home, although he had not recovered from his injuries.

-In September 2012 he began communicating again using movements of his eyelid helped by a machine.
+In September 2012, he began communicating again using movements of his eyelid helped by a machine.

 Family

-In December 1994 he married Laudiceia Veloso, with whom he had two children.
+In December 1994, he married Laudiceia Veloso, with whom he had two children.

 Death

 On 14 January 2016, Shaolin died following a myocardial infarction.